-Just prior to founding Foresee, Albrecht served as the President of IMG Global Media, heading the company’s diverse businesses including global sports production operations, global rights acquisition and digital media enterprises.
-In this position, he oversaw all IMG entertainment properties and acquisitions, including Tiger Aspect and Tigress Productions.
+Prior to Starz, Mr. Albrecht was the President of IMG Global Media, heading the company’s diverse businesses including global sports production operations, global rights acquisitions and digital media enterprises.

-Albrecht has been a long time advocate for homelessness, youth, children’s health and environmental issues and has been a catalyst in focusing the entertainment industry on these and other areas.
+Mr. Albrecht has been a long-time advocate for youth, the homeless, children’s health and environmental issues and has been a catalyst in focusing the entertainment industry on these causes.

-He co-founded Comic Relief, which in its 20 years has raised more than $50 million to benefit the homeless, most recently those displaced by Hurricane Katrina.
-For a decade, he raised funds for Los Angeles’ Shelter Partnership by enlisting celebrities like George Carlin, Bill Maher and Lewis Black.
+Mr. Albrecht co-founded Comic Relief, which in 20 years raised more than $50 million to benefit the homeless.
+For a decade, he raised funds for Los Angeles’ Shelter Partnership by enlisting celebrities including George Carlin, Bill Maher and Lewis Black.

-Albrecht founded and chaired the Rally to Save Ahmanson Ranch, 3,000 acres of pristine California wilderness threatened by commercial development.
-In partnership with the NRDC, Heal the Bay, the Sierra Club and other organizations, this effort succeeded in preventing development and turning the land into a State Park.
+Mr. Albrecht also founded and chaired the Rally to Save Ahmanson Ranch, 3,000 acres of pristine California wilderness threatened by commercial development.
+In partnership with the NRDC, Heal the Bay, the Sierra Club and other organizations, this effort succeeded in preventing development of the land and turning it into a State Park.
 Heal the Bay honored Albrecht with its “Walk the Talk Award” for his leadership in saving Ahmanson Ranch.

 The Los Angeles Mentoring Project recognized Albrecht with its Stand Up for Mentoring Award for his involvement with several youth mentoring programs.

-Currently, Albrecht co-chairs a $250 million fundraising campaign for Childrens Hospital in Los Angeles.
+Albrecht co-chaired a $250 million fundraising campaign for Children’s Hospital in Los Angeles.